 These data were collected as part of a validation study for the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E).
 AMSR-E is a mission instrument launched aboard NASA's Aqua Satellite on 04 May 2002.
 AMSR-E validation studies linked to SMEX are designed to evaluate the accuracy of AMSR-E soil moisture data.
 Specific validation objectives include assessing and refining soil moisture algorithm performance; verifying soil moisture estimation accuracy; investigating the effects of vegetation, surface temperature, topography, and soil texture on soil moisture accuracy; and determining the regions that are useful for AMSR-E soil moisture measurements.

 Eichinger, W. 2004.
-SMEX02 Balloon-borne Radiosonde Data, Iowa.
-Boulder, CO, USA: National Snow and Ice Data Center.
-Digital media.
+SMEX02 Balloon-borne Radiosonde Data, Iowa. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Data format||ASCII text files.|

 |Spatial coverage and resolution||41.00°N, 93.61°W|

 |Temporal coverage and resolution||15 June through 9 July 2002, one to four times daily|

 |File naming convention||File names consist of the prefix "rad" for radiosonde, followed by numbers representing the month, day, hour, minute, and year.|

 |Parameter(s)||Pressure, air temperature, relative humidity, dew point temperature, wind direction and speed.|

 |Procedures for obtaining data||Data are available via FTP.|